Where's My Textbook?

 - Online Request

-Go to the Reserve Request tab in the Reserves LibGuide to request online.
+Go to the Request Your Textbook in the Textbook Checkout LibGuide to request online.

 Copyright laws protect authors, publishers, musicians, artists and others from having their work stolen or misused.
 Copying a song, a book or an image without permission is not legal.
 However, like many laws, there are gray areas, which brings us to fair use.